Shepherd-ITSec/agent-bughunt/README.md

       },

    ```
+   - Double click the model in the `OpenAI Compatible` tab to un-hide it
-   - Select the model to use by clicking on `Auto` in the copilot chat and choosing it.
+   - Select the model to use by clicking on `Auto` in the copilot chat and choosing it
    - Press the wheel symbol on top of the copilot window and click `MCP Servers` to make sure the MCPs from the `MCPs/` directory are detected correctly

 ## Usage